dandailey/advent_of_code/2021/README.md

+Copy `main.rb` into it's own folder, then run `ruby main.rb setup`.
+This will create files called `solver.rb`, `input.txt`, and `input.sample.txt`.
+If you pass an argument that looks like a year/day combination (ex: `2021/01`) it will attempt to load `input.txt` with your actual input.

-Each solution folder has a `main.rb` that can be ran from the command line to actually run the solution.
+Each solution folder should have it's own copy of `main.rb`, which can be ran from the command line to actually execute the solution.
 It expects to find a file called `solver.rb` to exist which defines the following:

 ```
 class Solver